vatine/sressays/knowing-languages.md

 (basically, it allowed me the privilege to say "this C++ looks OK").
 But, I never got to the point where writing C++ felt "fluid".
-I needed not only library references at hand, but actual language references, for any of teh code to actually become valid.
+I needed not only library references at hand, but actual language references, for any of the code to actually become valid.
 To some extent, I could crib off of existing code.
 I am comfortable saying that maybe I know it, but I probably don't.

 ### C
-I may know C. I know that I used to know C, but I have not used it in anger for a decade or so (despite writing some benchmarking code in C, only earlier this year, but those were all somple programs).
-It's been long enough that I do stupid mistakes, like thinking that functions need eithehr "func" or "def" to declare them, and sticking types in the wrong place.
-I am comfotrable saying that I probably know C, but maybe I don't.
+I may know C. I know that I used to know C, but I have not used it in anger for a decade or so (despite writing some benchmarking code in C, only earlier this year, but those were all simple programs).
+It's been long enough that I do stupid mistakes, like thinking that functions need either "func" or "def" to declare them, and sticking types in the wrong place.
+I am comfortable saying that I probably know C, but maybe I don't.

 ## Languages I probably know